-The course will run alongside and in the same time-slots as the IB practicals.
-The lectures will be in person as part of the Experimental Methods Course and are available online.
-The details of the coursework to be completed and the assessment methods are available from the TIS and Moodle.
+The course will for the most part run alongside and in the same time-slots as the IB practicals.
+The details of the coursework to be completed and the assessment methods are available from the TIS.

-Physics B only students will not do the group poster, but may do it optionally without assessment, and all single subject students will not do the presentation but will have access to the lecture materials and office hours.
+Physics B only students will not be required to do the group poster, but may do it optionally without assessment, and all single subject students will not do the presentation but will have access to the lecture materials and office hours.

-The final examinations for Physics A and B consist of two written three-hour papers each, i.e. frour papers in total for stuents taking double physics.
-The practical elements of course (i.e. practicals, research skills, and computing) are continuously assessed and overall count approximately 25% towards the IB Physics A and B marks.
-Further details are given on the TIS.
+The final examinations for Physics A and B consist of two written three-hour papers each, i.e. four papers in total for students taking double physics.
+The practical elements of the course (i.e. practicals, research skills, and computing) are continuously assessed and overall count approximately 25% towards the IB Physics A and B marks.